 Googong Recycled Water

-From 1 December 2020 recycled water will be provided in Googong township though the so-called ‘purple pipe’ network.
+Recycled water is now provided in Googong township though the so-called ‘purple pipe’ network.

 The ‘purple pipe’ network and water treatment plant, developed in partnership with Googong Township developers PEET, will help to drought-proof Googong by providing recycled water for public green spaces, residential lawns and gardens, and flushing of toilets.

-We have developed a booklet titled “A guide to everything you need to know about recycled water in Googong” which will be mailed to every household.
-It is also available for download here.(PDF, 1MB)
+We have developed a booklet titled “A guide to everything you need to know about recycled water in Googong” which was mailed to all households.
+You can also download a copy here.(PDF, 1MB)

 What can recycled water provided through the purple pipes be used for